Spatially dense stochastic epidemic models with infection-age dependent infectivity: Introduction

 \section{Introduction}

 In order to capture the geographic heterogeneity, spatial epidemic models have been well developed, both in discrete and continuous spaces.
-With discrete space, multi-patch epidemic models have been studied in \cite{allen2007asymptotic,andersson2012stochastic,bichara2018multi,sattenspiel1995structured,xiao2014transmission} and recently by the authors \cite{PP-2020b}, where each patch represents a geographic location, and infection may occur within each batch and from the distance (for example, due to short travels).
+In discrete space, multi-patch epidemic models have been studied in \cite{sattenspiel1995structured,arrigoni2002limits,allen2007asymptotic,xiao2014transmission,bichara2018multi,nzipardouxyeo} and recently by the authors \cite{PP-2020b}, where each patch represents a geographic location, and infection may occur within each patch and from the distance (for example, due to short travels).
 See also the multi-patch multi-type epidemic models in \cite{bichara2018multi,FPP2021-MPMG}, as well as relevant models in \cite{ball2008network,magal2016final,magal2018final}.
-With continuous space, various PDE models have been developed (see the surveys in \cite{RR2003book,ruan2007spatial,martcheva2015,BCF-2019}).
-There are two well--known models: Kendall's PDE model \cite{kendall1957, kendall1965} and Diekmann-Thieme's PDE model \cite{diekmann1978thresholds,diekmann1979run,thieme1977asymptotic,thieme1977model}.
-Kendall's PDE model has a constant recovery rate while in the Diekmann-Thieme PDE model, the infection rate depends on the age of infection, as in the PDE model proposed by Kermack and McKendrick in their 1932 paper \cite{KM32}.
-Kendall's PDE model was proved to be the FLLN limit for the multitype Markovian model by Andersson and Djehiche \cite{andersson1995limit}, where both the number of types and the population size go to infinity.
-However, the Diekmann-Thieme PDE model has not been proved to be the FLLN limit of a stochastic epidemic model.
+Some of these studies assume migration of individuals among different patches \cite{sattenspiel1995structured,allen2007asymptotic,nzipardouxyeo,PP-2020b,FPP2021-MPMG}, while others do not but assume interactions between patches to induce infection \cite{arrigoni2002limits,bichara2018multi,xiao2014transmission,magal2016final,magal2018final}.
+In continuous space, various PDE models have been developed (see the monographs \cite{RR2003book,martcheva2015,BCF-2019} and a survey \cite{ruan2007spatial}).
+There are two well--known models without spatial movement: Kendall's spatial model \cite{kendall1957, kendall1965} and Diekmann-Thieme's PDE model \cite{diekmann1978thresholds,diekmann1979run,thieme1977asymptotic,thieme1977model}.
+Kendall's spatial model is a system of ODEs with a spatial parameter (without spatial partial derivative).
+It was proved to be the {functional law of large numbers (FLLN) limit of the multitype Markovian SIR model by Andersson and Djehiche \cite{andersson1995limit}, where both the number of types and the population size go to infinity, and being ``Markovian" refers to the case of exponentially distributed infection durations.
+Diekmann-Thieme's spatial PDE model (with partial derivatives with respect to time and infection-age) has the infection rate depending on the age of infection, as in the PDE model first proposed by Kermack and McKendrick in their 1932 paper \cite{KM32}.
+Similar to Kendall's spatial model, there is no partial derivative with respect to the spatial parameter, since there is no movement in space.
+The Diekmann-Thieme PDE model was not yet proved to be the FLLN limit of a non-Markovian stochastic epidemic model (in which the infectious durations have a general distribution), and can be seen as is a special case of our FLLN limit, which is new.
+We should also mention the spatial models in continuous space in \cite{bowongemakouapardoux} and \cite{vuong2021conditional}, where the stochastic model starts with a continuous process for the movement of individuals, in particular, it is assumed that individual movements follow an It{\^o} diffusion process, and the epidemic models are Markovian.